bulk-reviewer/bulk-reviewer/docs/installation.rst

 Installation
 =============
-Bulk Reviewer is currently available for Linux and mac OS.
+Bulk Reviewer is currently available for Linux and macOS.

 Dependencies
 ------------